 a) Sure enough, there is a service outage in the mobile network corresponding to the service desk 'ticket' initiated by the DSO. add

-5a) The MNO technical service desk engineer informs the DSO operations center engineer of the incident and the expected time until resolution.
+5a) The MNO technical service desk engineer informs the DSO network operations center engineer of the incident and the expected time until resolution.

-6a) The DSO operations center engineer initiates recovery procedures using a back up access system, if possible, or otherwise works to mitigate the impact of the outage.
+6a) The DSO network operations center engineer initiates recovery procedures using a back up access system, if possible, or otherwise works to mitigate the impact of the outage.

 b) Alternatively, the MNO network is functioning as expected - there is no service outage in the mobile network corresponding to the service desk 'ticket' initiated by the DSO.

-5b) The MNO technical service desk engineer informs the DSO operations center engineer that the incident is not related to MNO network performance degradation or service failure.
+5b) The MNO technical service desk engineer informs the DSO network operations center engineer that the incident is not related to MNO network performance degradation or service failure.

-6b) The DSO operations engineer continues to work to identify the root cause of the failure, excluding the mobile network as the cause.
+6b) The DSO network operations engineer continues to work to identify the root cause of the failure, excluding the mobile network as the cause.

 6c) Eventually the source of the failure is identified and remedied.